xgankoa/notes/README.md

-> Anything else?
+> What can I get for you?

-- No. That's all.
+- I'd like a number 1, please.

 > Is that for here or to go?